-A licensee has five days from receipt of the written decision to appeal to the ABCC a decision made by the LLA.
-The five days are business days.
+A licensee has five business days from receipt of the written decision to appeal to the ABCC a decision made by the LLA.

 11. How long does a licensee have to appeal a decision made by the ABCC, and to whom does a licensee appeal?